Gobi1616/ELection_Analysis/README.md

     -  Jefferson county received 10.5% of the votes and number of votes 38,855.
     -  Denver county received 82.8% of the votes and number of votes 306,055.
     -  Arapahoe county received 6.7% of the votes and number of votes 24,801.
-- Winning county of the election and the largest number of votes?
+- Winning county of the election and the largest number of votes:
     -  Denver county received 82.8% of the votes and number of votes 306,055.
 - The Candidates results were:
     - Charles Casper Stockham received 23.0% of the votes and number of votes 85,213.